tayphill13/Mr-Robogers/readme.md

 * _Install Git Bash_
 * _Using a Terminal on desktop, user will need to type git init_
-* _go to this repository and clone then Open in Desktop_
+* _go to this repository <https://github.com/tayphill13/Mr-Robogers> and clone then Open in Desktop_
 * _Will likely need Git for Desktop which can be found here: https://help.github.com/en/desktop/getting-started-with-github-desktop/installing-github-desktop_
-* _Clone file to desktop from repo on github_
+* _Clone file to desktop from repo on Github_
 * _run index.html with web browser_
-* _Other option is to go to Repository on git hub and download zip_
+* _Other option is to go to Repository on Github and download zip_
 * _Retrieve zip file in downloads on computer and double click to unpack_
 * _Find the project folder on desktop or downloads folder_
 * _Run index.html with web browserThis is a great place_